Kilmarnock: Regeneration

-During the late 1960s and into the 1970s, Kilmarnock, predominately the town centre, underwent an extensive programme of regeneration which would see a number of historic structures particularly on King Street demolished to make way for new buildings as part of redevelopment plans.
+During the late 1960s and into the 1970s, Kilmarnock, predominately the town centre, underwent an extensive programme of regeneration which saw a number of historic structures particularly on King Street demolished to make way for new buildings as part of redevelopment plans.
 In 1966, the Kilmarnock Town Council appointed Edinburgh based firm Percy Johnson-Marshall to examine ways forward to combat increased traffic and land usage within the town centre.
 Amongst the plans were the construction of seven multi-storey carparks for shoppers to the town centre, however, only one of these were ever constructed.
 The multi-storey began being demolished in 2024 following structural concerns.

-Other plans produced by the firm would see large sections of John Finnie Street, West George Street and several houses on Dundonald Road demolished to accommodate land for the projects.
+Other plans produced by the firm resulted in large sections of John Finnie Street, West George Street and several houses on Dundonald Road being demolished to accommodate land for the projects.
 Additionally, the Newton area of the town was proposed to be demolished entirely, with residents to be offered new housing in the New Farm Loch estate which at that time was still be constructed.
-Such plans never materialised, instead, the town council approved Phase 1 of plans presented by Percy Johnson-Marshall which would see the eastern side and surroundings of both Portland Street and King Street to be demolished to create land for new developments.
+Such plans never materialised, instead, the town council approved Phase 1 of plans presented by Percy Johnson-Marshall which saw the eastern side and surroundings of both Portland Street and King Street being demolished to create land for new developments.